Learn more about our course on Hip Luxation in dogs

-How does a vet fix a dog’s dislocated hip?
+How does a vet fix a dog hip luxation?

-Repair of a luxated hip is often attempted with an initial closed reduction.
+Repair hip luxation is often attempted with an initial closed reduction.
 This involves manually manipulating the pelvic limb under general anaesthesia to reduce the femoral head (ball) into the acetabulum (socket).
 Closed reduction in this way results in a successful outcome in about 50% of cases.

 If closed reduction is unsuccessful then open surgical reduction and some form of fixation is required.
 There are numerous options for surgical fixation including a toggle pin repair, reconstruction of the joint capsule, placement of an iliofemoral suture and repositioning of the deep gluteal tendon.

-How much is hip surgery for a dog?
+How much is hip luxation surgery for a dog?

-Can a dog’s dislocated hip heal on its own?
+Can a dog’s hip luxation heal on its own?

 How can I reduce my dog’s hip luxation?

-Because hip luxation is a debilitating condition, it is not recommended to try to reduce the luxated hip at home.
+Because hip luxation is a debilitating condition, it is not recommended to try to reduce it at home.
 Once pain relief has been administered, it is important to obtain x-rays in order to determine the direction of the luxation and then use general anaesthesia to allow the muscles to relax sufficiently to allow the hip to be reduced.

-What is the difference between hip luxation and hip dysplasia?
+What is the difference between hip luxation and dysplasia?

 Hip luxation specifically refers to the dislocation of the hip, meaning that the hip has removed itself from the socket and can result from some kind of trauma.
 However, hip dysplasia is a genetic condition in which the hip socket doesn’t fully cover the ball portion of the upper thigh bone.
 Dogs that have hip dysplasia are more susceptible to hip luxation.

-What are the symptoms of hip dysplasia in dogs?
+What are the symptoms of hip luxation dogs?

-Hip dysplasia involves the ball at the end of the femur not fitting properly into the hip socket.
+Hip luxation involves the ball at the end of the femur not fitting properly into the hip socket.
 This leads to degradation of the joint’s ligaments as the joint gets looser and looser over time.
-As a result, the symptoms of hip dysplasia in dogs tend to include:
+As a result, the symptoms of hip luxation in dogs tend to include: